-Our friends brought their best tacos and margaritas game (and their appetites) to this tasty, summertime cook-off!
+Our friends brought their game (and their appetites) to this tasty, summertime gathering—a friendly Tacos and Margaritas Cook-Off!

-To paraphrase the Food Lover's Companion, a taco is a Mexican-style "sandwich" consisting of a folded tortilla, crisp or soft, filled with various ingredients, which may include meats, veggies, cheese, guacamole, beans, salsa.
+The Food Lover's Companion defines a taco as a Mexican-style "sandwich" consisting of a folded tortilla, crisp or soft, filled with various ingredients.
+These may include meats, veggies, cheese, guacamole, beans, and salsa.

-This definition was the only rule per se that the participants of the Taco & Margarita Cook-Off were given.
+This definition was the only rule per se that the participants of the Tacos and Margaritas Cook-Off were given.
 From there it was open to interpretation!

-That day we had our usual gang of culinary creators, and all told we had four entries of tacos and four entries of margaritas, as well as several tasty dips to enjoy on the side.
+That day we had our usual gang of culinary creators, who gave us four entries of tacos and four entries of margaritas, as well as several tasty dips to enjoy on the side.

 A perfect day for a cook-off

-The day we chose for our taco-off was particularly sublime: hot and sunny, with a gentle breeze for those of us sitting on lawn chairs in our backyard, and plenty of sunshine for all who chose to jump in the pool.
+The day we chose for our taco-off was particularly sublime: hot and sunny, with a gentle breeze for those of us sitting on lawn chairs in the backyard.
+There was also plenty of sunshine for all who chose to jump in the pool.

-Along with the adults there was a gaggle of toddlers, an infant and a small gang of teenagers on hand for the food and fun.
+Along with the adults, there was a gaggle of toddlers, an infant, and a small gang of teenagers on hand for food and fun.

-At various times the groups of kids of varying numbers were swimming, sleeping, throwing footballs at each other, playing King of Tokyo, and sneaking food off their parents' plates.
+At various times, groups of kids of varying numbers were swimming, sleeping, throwing footballs at each other, playing King of Tokyo, and sneaking food off their parents' plates.

 The dips